svennoreillie/soc-core/README.md

 Soc is an in-house developed front end framework in order to maintain a similar look and feel for all kinds of administrative websites.

-## Quick Look
-Open up a terminal at a desired empty folder, make sure you have sufficient administrator rights.
-Run 'git clone'

 ## Setup
 ### Installing prerequisites
 * Git installed